 A night out on the West End to end the perfect day in London

 After seeing everything I’ve suggested you almost certainly need a quiet evening to rest and recuperate from your busy day in London.
 No chance.
 London’s West End – a mixture of theatres, cinemas, music venues, restaurants, pubs, and clubs – is one of the best places in the world for entertainment, and you simply can’t skip it.
 There are always at least twenty musicals on at any one time, and it’s usually possible to pick up last-minute tickets if you haven’t done so already.

 Some of the best places to eat in London are close to Shaftesbury Avenue, the main street running through Theatreland.
 Chinatown is one side of the street, while you can try out a whole multitude of cuisines the other side of the avenue in the side streets of Soho.

-If your 24 hours in London is almost ending grab a delicious food, drink your last pint and start planning your next visit.
+If your 24 hours in London are almost ending grab delicious food, drink your last pint and start planning your next visit.
 A day in London will only sparkle your wanderlust and I’m sure you’ll need to come back for more.